UI5/mcp-server/CONTRIBUTING.md

 Analyzing issue reports can be a lot of effort.
 Any help is welcome! 👍

-Open the [UI5 MCP Task Board](https://github.com/orgs/UI5/projects/1) and look for open issues which require triage, additional work, or a bugfix.
+Open the [Bug Triage Project Board](https://github.com/orgs/SAP/projects/XX) and look for open issues which require triage, additional work, or a bugfix.
 Especially check for issues in the **`Needs Triage`** column, or for issues with the labels **`good first issue`**, **`help wanted`**, or **`information required`**.

 You may be able to add additional or missing information, such as a step-by-step guide on how to reproduce an issue or an analysis of the root cause.
 In case of the latter, you might even be able to [contribute](#-contributing-code) a bugfix. 🙌